kristinemlarson/gnssrefl/tests/mchn_use.md

 ### Lake Superior

 **Background:** Station mchn is operated by NRCAN.
-The data are archived at SOPAC.
+The data are archived at SOPAC and NRCAN.

 Unfortunately only L1 data should be used at this site.
 Encourage the station operators to track L2C, L5 (and Galileo, Glonass, and Beidou !)